KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 ### AutoSceneRendering

-Gets or sets a value indicating whether or not the scenes should be automatically rendered.
+Gets or sets a value indicating whether the scenes should be automatically rendered.

 ```csharp
 bool AutoSceneRendering { get; set; }